sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Past exam 1.md

 3. **Why have some philosophers – notably, Jaegwon Kim – regarded the line of reasoning that you just outlined not as an argument for physicalism per se but for a specific, controversial version of physicalism.
 (2 marks)**

+Rejecting distinctness is type-id: leads to Reductive physicalism

 4. *According to Karen Bennett, who has the correct take on this issue?*